kaihendry/dabase.com/content/blog/Slack-survival-tips.md

 ## Bookmark across teams

-Instead of bookmarking, you could Copy link of important messages and DM yourself and build up a list of important messsages which you can share on your team's wiki.
+Instead of bookmarking, you could Copy link of important messages and <abbr title="Direct Message">DM</abbr>
+yourself and build up a list of important messages which you can share on your team's wiki.

 ## Say "bye"